intranda/goobi-viewer-module-skeleton/README.md

 ## Technical background

-The Goobi viewer indexer is part of the Goobi viewer project which consisists of multiple packages:
+The Goobi viewer module skeleton is part of the Goobi viewer project which consisists of multiple packages:

 | Package | Function |
 | ------ | ------ |